YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d.
 Inverted Index Mapping
 - e.
 NONE of the other answers is correct

-### **Q189.** In evaluating machine translation or text generation, how does the ROUGE metric differ fundamentally from BLEU?
-- a.
-BLEU is calculated manually by human judges while ROUGE is entirely algorithmic
-- b.
-BLEU focuses primarily on precision (how many generated n-grams match the reference), whereas ROUGE focuses primarily on recall (how many reference n-grams are successfully generated)
-- c.
-ROUGE can only process character-level inputs while BLEU requires full paragraph vectors
-- d.
-BLEU measures structural parse tree similarities exclusively
-- e.
-NONE of the other options are correct

 ### **Q190.** What is the primary goal of "Model Distillation" in natural language processing?
 - a. to combine multiple open-source LLMs into a massive unified mixture of experts